rafalp/Misago/docs/coding_style.rst

 View Arguments
 --------------

-As convention, declare view arguments in same order parameters are declared in view's links patterns.
+As convention, declare view arguments in same order as parameters are declared in view's links patterns.

 Templates
 =========